sebastian89n/code-learning-hub/java-libs/jackson/README.md

   converted to its JSON representation.
 - `@JsonDeserialize`: Specifies a custom deserializer for a property, defining how JSON should be converted back to a Java object.
-- `@JsonCreator`: Annotates a constructor or factory method to indicate how to create instances during deserialization.
-  It is useful when the deserialization process requires more than the default constructor.

 ### `ObjectMapper` Class